What Are The Rules Of Volleyball?

 What equipment do I need to play volleyball?

-Volleyball has a few pieces of equipment that are necessary for playing.
 A volleyball ball and net are the two most necessary pieces of equipment.
 Every team is required to have a uniform that includes multiple different colored jerseys (at least one different color for the libero), spandex or shorts, socks, and shoes.
-Competitive volleyball players will wear knee pads and shoes that are made specifically for playing volleyball.
+Competitive volleyball players sometimes wear knee pads and shoes that are made specifically for playing volleyball.

 How many players are there on a volleyball team?